KiranCNayak/rn_app_03_wallpaper_app/README.md

 <img src="./screenshots/Search Result.jpg" height="600" width="280" />

 7. Once the user reaches the end of the list, an alert is shown for the same.
+The exact line in code can be seen [here](https://github.com/KiranCNayak/rn_app_03_wallpaper_app/blob/main/src/views/CategoryView/CategoryView.js#L45)

 <img src="./screenshots/Feedback alert on reaching end of image list.jpg" height="600" width="280" />

 ---

-### Using `ProGuard` has decreased the App size by more than 7.5MB
+### Using `ProGuard` has decreased the App size by more than 7.5MB.
+The exact line in code can be seen [here](https://github.com/KiranCNayak/rn_app_03_wallpaper_app/blob/main/android/app/build.gradle#L57)

 Without `ProGuard`